Product next to service

 Recurring

-Licences, maintenance and service costs are the quiet backbone of many systems houses.
+Licences, maintenance and service fees are the quiet backbone of many systems houses.
 In teamspace they run as a recurring contract instead of being created by hand every month.

-Price changes take effect on request only from the next period, the running billing stays stable.
+Price changes take effect from the next period if you wish, so the running billing stays stable.

 Seen in the system